sebastiansukstorf/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 Leadership Consulting:
-- Umwelt- und Stakeholderanalyse
+- Stakeholder & Organisation
-- Strategische Projekte & Teamentwicklung
+- Projekte & Teams
-- Kommunikation & Handlungsempfehlung
+- Kommunikation & Führung

 # Education to show in About widget
 Qualifikation: